Miniature Schnauzer Dog Breed

 The breed has a double coat, with a wiry, crisp outer coat and a soft undercoat.
 It has straight, rigid front legs, small, rounded feet (often referred to as “cat feet”), and a streamlined body that declines a bit from front to back.
 The tail is short and high-set, and is often docked.

-Miniature Schnauzer Coloring
+Miniature Schnauzer Colors

 Miniature Schnauzer Variations